July 30, 2019

 The types of domains that increase your chances of succeeding in domain name flipping include:

 • Local: Domain names tied to specific locations, e.g., cities and towns, tend to have higher demand than others.
-You should target such domains because you’re more likely to find a willing buyer and make money flipping domains.
 For example, if you reside in Caldwell, you can target domain names like Caldwellcoffeeshop.com, Caldwellrestaurant.com, Caldwellbakery.co, etc.

 • Short: Shorter domains command higher prices than longer domains because they are easier to remember.
 Customers find it easier to recall shorter domains, so businesses are willing to pay more for them.

-Like we mentioned above, you should start by thinking about a topic or industry you’re already familiar with.
+As mentioned above, you should start by thinking about a topic or industry you’re familiar with.
 Are you in the healthcare industry?
 Do you love cars or animals?
-Your job of searching for domain names gets a lot easier if you already know about the topic, because you already have an understanding of the value.
+Your job of searching for domain names gets a lot easier if you already know about the topic, because you already have an understanding of the potential value a domain name has.

 Our advice is to stick with what you know.
 If you stay focused on those industries and areas, you’ll be much more successful and offer a lot more value.